QLIC-meets/QLIC-meets.github.io/season14/README.md

-*Typical Schedule:* These will be organised independently of the other QLIC-events, preferably within the first two weeks of the announcement on arXiv.
+*Typical Schedule:* These will be organized independently of the other QLIC-events, preferably within the first two weeks of the announcement on arXiv.